developer-onizuka/redisCache-hybridCloud/README.md

 # redisCache-hybridCloud

 # 1. Deploy the Function of rabbitmq-to-hybridCloud to AzureFunctions on Onprem-Kubernetes
+This App stores Even number of Employees into On Prem MongoDB, but stores Odd number of Employees into Cosmos DB in Azure. <br>
 > https://github.com/developer-onizuka/rabbitMQ_KEDA_Csharp#8-write-rabbitmqs-messages-to-mongodb

-This App stores Even number of Employees into On Prem MongoDB, but stores Odd number of Employees into Cosmos DB in Azure.
 ```
 $ https://github.com/developer-onizuka/rabbitMQ_KEDA_Csharp
 $ cd rabbitMQ_KEDA_Csharp/rabbitmq-to-hybridCloud